 The skin wear or float value is one of the most important factors that affects the market price of CSGO items.
 It's kind of a quality indicator for the loot that players can get from any case or during the game matches.
 The design of most knives, pistols, shotguns and other war tools largely depends on this stat.
-Let's take the popular AWP Dragon Lore sniper rifle as an example.
+Let's take the popular AWP Dragon Lore sniper rifle as an example to explore CSGO wear rating.

 4. Minimal Wear.